wendyverdonk93/docs/content/integration-team/webshop-access.md

 ### Integration Team Rules

 * Investigation takes place in a staging or test environment of your ecommerce platform.
 Therefore, when access is being requested, we will require the credentials of your staging or test ecommerce platform.
-Create a temporary user-name with password for us to be able to access the staging or test environment.
+Create a temporary username with password for us to be able to access the staging or test environment.

    >_For security reasons, we request that you create a strong [password](https://www.lastpass.com/nl/password-generator) when requested._